 Successful entrepreneurship is about building a company that can consistently win in the marketplace and drive superior returns for the investors in the company.
 Typically, this involves breakthrough innovation, and a strategy of building layers of competitive advantage.
 Technical product expertise is essential, as is domain knowledge in your target vertical markets.
 However, winning in business is also about building a world class team, leading the team, and a focus on certain key disciplines of running a business to make money.

 In a recent interview, I was asked what does entrepreneurship mean to you.
 Entrepreneurship can mean different things to different people.
 The most common thought is someone who starts a business, but successful entrepreneurship requires that you build a business and a company.
+Sometimes this could mean you have to apply for a business loan in order to move the company forward from strength to strength; you can click here to check out business loans.
 Successful businesses have profitable growth and industry leading market share over a sustained period of time.

 Here is a video clip with my answer to the question, “What does entrepreneurship mean to you?”:

 You have the traditional entrepreneur, someone who starts a company.
 They are a company founder.
 You have a creative idea.
 You decide to start a company around it.
 I think that’s the traditional entrepreneurship model.
 I’ve never been a company founder, other than with QuestFusion.
 I’ve always been brought in, sometimes in an earlier stage and sometimes at a later stage.
 I was brought in to be the adult supervision, even though I was young when I started doing it.
 I was someone who brought a set of processes and partnered with the founders to create or turn the initial product into a business.
 Successful entrepreneurship is more than about having an idea or an initial product.
 It’s about building a business, building a business model and creating a company, not a just a product, into something that has incredible value.